Biocommunication (science): Sexual communication

-Intra organismic communication
+Intra-organismic communication

-Intra organismic communication is not solely the passage of information within an organism, but concrete interaction between and within cells of an organism mediated by signs.
+Intra-organismic communication is not solely the passage of information within an organism, but also concrete interaction between and within cells of an organism, mediated by signs.
 This could be on a cellular and molecular level.
 An organism's ability to interpret its own biotic information is extremely important.
 If the organism is injured, falls ill, or must respond to danger, it needs to be able to process that physiological information and adjust its behavior.

-Take sweating for example, when the human body starts to overheat, specialized glands release sweat which absorb the heat and then evaporates.
+For example, when the human body starts to overheat, specialized glands release sweat, which absorbs the heat and then evaporates.

 This communication is imperative to survival in many species including plant life.
 Plants lack a central nervous system so they rely on a decentralized system of chemical messengers.
-This allows them to grow in response to factors such as wind, light, plant architecture.
+This allows them to grow in response to factors such as wind, light and plant architecture.
 Using these chemical messengers, they can react to the environment and assess the best growth pattern.
-Essentially plants grow to optimize their metabolic efficiency.
+Essentially, plants grow to optimize their metabolic efficiency.

 Humans also rely on chemical messengers for survival.
 Epinephrine, also known as adrenaline, is a hormone that is secreted during times of great stress.
 It binds to receptors on the surface of cells and activates a pathway that alters the structure of glucose.
-This causes a rapid increase in blood sugar, which is just one of the effects adrenaline has on humans.
-It also activates the central nervous system increasing heart rate breathing rates, this prepares the muscles for the body's natural fight or flight response.
-Organisms rely on many different means of intra organismic communication.
-Whether it is through neural connections, chemical messengers, or hormones it all evolved to respond to threats, maintain homeostasis and ensure self preservation.
+This causes a rapid increase in blood sugar.
+Adrenaline also activates the central nervous system increasing heart rate and breathing rate.
+This prepares the muscles for the body's natural fight-or-flight response.

+Organisms rely on many different means of intra-organismic communication.
+Whether it is through neural connections or chemical messengers (including hormones), intra-organismic biocommunication evolved to respond to threats, maintain homeostasis and ensure self preservation.

 Language hierarchy

-Given the complexity and range of biological organisms and the further complexity within the neural organization of any particular animal organism, there is a variety of biocommunication languages.